Sejde Abrahamsson

 Sejde Aftoni̇a Aylli̇n Aykal (born 24 January 1998), known as Sejde Abrahamsson, is a footballer who plays as a midfielder for Belgian Women's Super League side Club YLA.
 Born in Sweden, she plays for the Turkey women's national team.
 She represented her country of birth at U15 and U23 levels.

 Club career

 In Sweden

-Abrahamsson plays as a defender in the center back position.
+Abrahamsson plays as a central defender and full back in the center back position.

 She played her first years at professional level in her hometown club KIF Örebro.
 After three league seasons, she moved to the Stockholm-based club Hammarby for the 2017–18 season.
 She played two seasons with Hammarby.
 In the last match of the successful season, she tore her cruciate ligament.
 In the 2019 season, she returned to her home club KIF Örebro, where she completed her rehab.
 In the 2020 season, she joined Piteå.

 In foreign countries

 Her career in foreign countries began when she left her club Piteå in Sweden in the winter of 2020 to join Sevilla in Spain, where she played only a few matches due to an injury.
 In July 2021, she signed with the Italian Seria A-club Napoli.
 She played for the Czech club Slavia Prague in 2022.
 In the 2023–24 season, she transferred to Club YLA, the women's section of Club Brugge KV in Belgium.